Sillte/figpptx/docs/tutorial/index.md

 please modify them to your advantages.
 First of all, [Overview of Design](../concept/index.md) is helpful for customization.

+In short,

+* When you want to modify **how** an Artists is converted to ``PowerPoint Object``,  you change ``Converters``.
+* When you want to modify **what** Artist are converted as ``PowerPoint Object``, you change  ``Separator``.

-In addition, I'd like to leave some sample codes for extension.
+I'd like to leave some sample codes for extension.

 * [Separator Example](separator.md)
 * [Converter Example](converter.md)

+### Afterword

+Intrinsically, conversion from ``matplotlib`` to ``PowerPoint Object`` is almost impossible to pursue perfection.
+Even if it is possible, I think the cost of them does not match the benefit.
+Instead, I believe that mechanism where users can modify the library to their tastes are more practical and useful,
+so I wrote this kind of document.